Altinn/altinn-notifications/sql/README.md

 - Check if send time is within 5 minutes
 - Verify order status is 'Registered'
 - Orders in 'Processing', 'Processed', or 'Completed' status cannot be cancelled

-**Permission denied:**
-- Ensure database user has UPDATE permissions on `notifications.orders`
-- Ensure database user can create functions

-### Environment-Specific Considerations

-#### Test Environment
-- Safe to experiment
-- Can test the full workflow

-#### Staging Environment
-- Should mirror production data
-- Use for final validation before production

-#### Production Environment
-- Always run analysis first
-- Double-check sender references
-- Have a rollback plan
-- Consider running during maintenance windows
-- Document the cancellation reason and timestamp

-### Maintenance

-The function is stored in:
-- **Source:** `src/Altinn.Notifications.Persistence/Migration/FunctionsAndProcedures/cancelordersbysendersreferences.sql`
-- **Created by:** The cancellation script (includes the function definition)

-If the function needs to be updated:
-1. Update the source file in `FunctionsAndProcedures/`
-2. Update the function definition in `cancel-orders-by-sendersreferences.sql`
-3. Test in a non-production environment first